aws-samples/sample-wealth-advisor-demo-platform/README.md

 REDSHIFT_PORT=5439
 ```

-### **Step 4**: Then start everything.
-It will take ~2 minutes for initial setup and configuration, then http://localhost:4200 will appear for exploring the solution in your local :
+### **Step 4**: Then start everything and run in local environment
+It will take ~2 minutes for initial setup and configuration, then http://localhost:4200 will appear for exploring the solution in your local

 ```sh
 pnpm nx serve-local @wealth-management-portal/ui